stupplab/PAanalysis/README.md

 ## Software prerequisites:
-- Python3
+- Python3 (Tested using python3.8)
 - numpy
 - mdtraj
-- freud (for selective routines)
+- freud (for selective routines) https://freud.readthedocs.io/

 You can download and install the package as